mitul01/CNN_Architectures/Create your own architecture/README.md

 from cnn_blocks import residual_block_v2
 ```
 <br>
-- If you can't find the required cnn block try to create your own in a similar fashion as in cnn_blocks.py
+- If you can't find the required cnn block try to create your own in a similar fashion as in cnn_blocks.py. <br>
 - Define input tensor.
-Note if input shape is less , you may want to decrease the no.of filters , kernel size or strides.
+Note if input shape is less , you may want to decrease the no.of filters , kernel size or strides.<br>
 ```python
 input=Input(shape=(264,264,3))
 ```
-- Stack the blocks squentially or parallely and make use of add and concatenate etc.
+- Stack the blocks squentially or parallely and make use of add and concatenate etc. <br>
 Example:- <br>
 ```python
 branch1_1=inception_residual_block_A(input)